 3. Receive and Review Student Aid Report (SAR)

 If you provided a valid email address during the application process, you will receive a Student Aid Report (SAR) within 1-3 days of submission.
 Your SAR is a summary of the responses you listed to the questions asked within the application.
 Be sure to read and thoroughly review your SAR for accuracy.
 If inaccuracies exist, login to your FAFSA application using your FSA ID and password, select the link that reads "Make FAFSA Corrections", and edit any incorrect information.
 Be sure to save and re-submit your application so that your corrections are received by the school (some corrections will require that your parent re-signs your FAFSA before submitting).

 4. Respond to School Requests for Verification

 A percentage of all students seeking financial aid are randomly selected each year to provide documentation verifying that the information they have provided on the FAFSA application is accurate.
 In addition, the school has discretion to select any student to verify conflicting information.
 If you are selected, your Tracking Letter will detail what information we need to move forward.
 Your financial aid cannot progress until the school has received all requested verification and supporting documentation.

 To avoid unnecessary delays, please comply with all requests for information as soon as possible.
-Some examples of information you may be asked to verify include:
+Examples of information you may be asked to verify include:

 - verification of non-filing